w3f/Grants-Program/applications/choko_wallet.md

 Moreover, the [Near Wallet](https://github.com/near/near-wallet) (an Apache2.0 or MIT licensed open source software) seem to be a good base of development for Choko Wallet.
 We will fork the repo and do a complete overhaul to better fit the needs of the Polkadot ecosystem.

+> Update on August 2
+> on Near Wallet: after a month long dig into the Near Wallet codebase, we recognize the following issues that prevent us to build upon the Near Wallet but instead, start a new codebase of the Web App from scratch:
+> 1. Chaotic state management: the Near Wallet has very tangled state management for requests and responese.
+As it will be more efficient to build the underlying redux dataflow from scratch.
+> 2. Different account system and different cryptographics: the NEAR blockchain uses Ed25519 for pretty much everything, while on Substrate, Sr25519 is used in default but there can be all kinds of cryptographic used in the Polkadot ecosystem. (i.e. Moonbeam).
+Moreover, NEAR is based on a human-readable fake AccountId that links to several cryptographic "keys" for accounts.
+These are factors that contribute to point 1 of why the Near wallet codebase has such a complicated Redux dataflow.
+> 3. Loose Encoding on URL: as we stated above on "Requst Handling", we will build a byte percise(and efficient) version of the encoding to be sent between Dapp and Wallet as Substrate extrinsics can be very long on cross-chain communicattions.
+> 4. Decentralziation: lots of functionalities of Near wallet relies on a closed-source centralied helper service.
+We don't want that.
+> 5. Extensibility: the network RPC is hardcoded into NEAR.
+Choko Wallets need to support a wide range of networks, while we will allow networks to customize their own request handling mechnisim, while have a set of functionalities by default.
+Such design will require weeks to peel off wallet logics away from the near codebase.
+> 6. Security: the near wallet does not require a user input password to safeguard the seed phrase.
+This can be considered "kind of" secure because of the AccountId system of Near(i.e. Keys are ephermeral, while a human readable AccountId like "alex.near" is presistent).
+However, this is not applicable to the Polkadot ecosystem.
+To change so, we would also have to completely peel away the private key management logic from the near codebase.
+> 7. Frontend Framework: we decided to go with Next+Tailwind+Redux+TypeScript combo with good lint/test/build pipeline for better maintainablity.
+And avoid the messy codebase as the Near Wallet.

+[LINK `@choko-wallet/core`](https://github.com/choko-wallet/sdk/tree/master/packages/core/src) for all primitives to the wallet like cross-chain `DAppDescriptor`, cross-chain `UserAccount` that can be locked and typed with different cryptographic types etc.

+[LINK `@choko-wallet/known-networks`](https://github.com/choko-wallet/sdk/tree/master/packages/known-networks/src) for a list of known-networks from `@polkadot/apps`;

+[LINK `@choko-wallet/request-handler`](https://github.com/choko-wallet/sdk/tree/master/packages/request-handler/src) for a extendable request handling that are byte precise and efficient on payload encoding;

+[LINK `@choko-wallet/sdk`](https://github.com/choko-wallet/sdk/tree/master/packages/sdk) for Dapps to integrate for account management in browsers and handle both local and remote requests;

+`@choko-wallet/sdk-react` (To be made) to inject the SDK to React components for lifecycle management etc.
 ## Development Roadmap :nut_and_bolt:

 Mostly described above in the Overview section.